Jake-parkers/KoraDB/README.md

 - The compaction strategy used is size-tiered compaction (compaction is done in the background periodically)

+## Implementation Details

+See [impl.md](https://github.com/Jake-parkers/KoraDB/blob/main/impl.md) for more details on how the database was implemented

 ## Cloning the project

 ```